-- (1) Generally.
+(1) Generally.
 A Contracting Agency may procure Goods or Services by competitive sealed bidding as set forth in ORS 279B.055.
 An Invitation to Bid is used to initiate a competitive sealed bidding solicitation and shall contain the information required by ORS 279B.055(2) and by section 2 of this rule.
 The Contracting Agency shall provide public notice of the competitive sealed bidding solicitation as set forth in 137-047-0300.
 (2) Invitation to Bid.
-In addition to the provisions required by ORS 279B.055(2), the Invitation to Bid shall include the following: - (a) General Information. - (A) Notice of any pre-Offer conference as follows: - (i) The time, date and location of any pre-Offer conference; - (ii) Whether attendance at the conference will be mandatory or voluntary; and - (iii) A provision that provides that statements made by the Contracting Agency's representatives at the conference are not binding upon the Contracting Agency unless confirmed by Written Addendum. - (B) The form and instructions for submission of Bids and any other special information, e.g., whether Bids may be submitted by electronic means (See Rule 137-047-0330 for required provisions of electronic Bids); - (C) The time, date and place of Opening: - (D) The office where the Solicitation Document may be reviewed:
+In addition to the provisions required by ORS 279B.055(2), the Invitation to Bid shall include the following:

+(a) General Information.

+(A) Notice of any pre-Offer conference as follows:

+(i) The time, date and location of any pre-Offer conference;

+(ii) Whether attendance at the conference will be mandatory or voluntary; and may be submitted by electronic means (See Rule 137-047-0330 for required provisions of electronic Bids);